Shining light on short-range atomic ordering in semiconductors alloys

+A central challenge in tuning \ac{sro} in \GeSn{}{} alloys is their intrinsic metastability and strong tendency for \ce{Sn} segregation above the eutectic point~\cite{chen2013}. \Ac{rta} is employed on nanowire assemblies encapsulated by an ultrathin ($\approx3$--$\SI{4}{\nm}$), conformal alumina layer deposited via \acf{ald} (Methods).
+This capping inhibits \ce{Sn} surface segregation, a primary kinetic pathway for \GeSn{}{} partial melting~\cite{braun2022a}, while preserving crystal quality and optical transparency~\cite{berghuis2021} during annealing.
+Studied annealing temperatures spanning $\SIrange{300}{450}{\degreeCelsius}$ may permit atomic diffusion to reorganize local bonding within the \GeSn{}{} alloy shells.

-\paperSection{Post-annealing nanowire luminescence} Low-temperature infrared \ac{pl} spectroscopy elucidates the influence of RTA on the optical response of \GeSn{}{} \glspl{nw} (Methods).
-The core/shell heterostructure fundamentally shapes emission characteristics through three mechanisms.
-First, at compositions exceeding $8\;\text{at.}\%$ \ce{Sn}, the shell undergoes an indirect-to-direct bandgap transition~\cite{Attiaoui2014}, rendering $\Gamma$-valley emission dominant; however, this threshold neglects \ac{sro} influence.
+\paperSection{Post-annealing nanowire luminescence} Low-temperature infrared \ac{pl} spectroscopy elucidates the influence of \ac{rta} on the optical response of \GeSn{}{} \glspl{nw} (Methods).
+The core/shell heterostructure shapes emission characteristics through three mechanisms.
+First, at compositions exceeding $\approx8\;\text{at.}\%$ \ce{Sn}, the shell undergoes an indirect-to-direct bandgap transition~\cite{Attiaoui2014}, rendering $\Gamma$-valley emission dominant.
 The resulting type-\RNum{1} band alignment confines both electrons and holes to the \GeSn{}{} shell.
 Second, when shell thickness ($\approx\SI{150}{\nm}$) exceeds optical penetration depth ($\approx\SI{100}{\nm}$ at $\SI{808}{\nm}$ laser excitation~\cite{Assali2021a}), photoexcitation is largely shell-confined, improving radiative efficiency and enabling direct measurement of bandgap modulation.
 Third, strain partitioning between core and shell enables wavelength engineering~\cite{meng2019a,assali2017a}.
-Consequently, \ac{pl} spectra predominantly reflect shell-dominated, direct-gap recombination, establishing a baseline for examining RTA-induced modifications.
+Consequently, \ac{pl} spectra reflect shell-dominated, direct-gap recombination, establishing a baseline for examining \ac{rta}-induced modifications.